-• Item 1.8 "Technology hardware, software and training met my needs".
+Item 1.8 "Technology hardware, software and training met my needs".
 Initially, employees rated this item as above the 3.5 threshold for action.
 However, the rating fell below threshold for the subsequent survey in 2015-2016.
-(IIIC4) CONAH ensures that training is provided on newly acquired databases, Simulation/Skills Lab equipment, media equipment and software.
+(IIIC4) CONAH responded by ensuring that training was provided on newly acquired databases, Simulation/Skills Lab equipment, media equipment and software.